Rio Grande do Sul: Phonemes of Porto-alegrense Portuguese

-In Rio Grande do Sul, as in most of Brazil, the letters "t" and "d" are pronounced as palato-alveolar affricate consonants, when immediately succeeded by the vowel "i" (a process very similar to Russian palatalization and which, however, does not happen in the varieties of the Pampas).
-Moreover, the unstressed "e" and "o" are often "reduced" into [ɪ] and [ʊ], respectively.
+In Rio Grande do Sul, as in most of Brazil, the letters "t" and "d" are pronounced as palato-alveolar affricate consonants, when immediately succeeded by the vowel "i" (a process of palatalization which, however, does not happen in the varieties of the Pampas).
+Moreover, the unstressed "e" and "o" are often reduced into [ɪ] and [ʊ], respectively.
 Therefore, in Porto Alegre, the unstressed "te" syllables are pronounced [tʃi], for example, while in the Pampas they are usually pronounced [tɪ]: